d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ### 5.2 Interpretation of the excess two-way cost

-Normalization of longitudinal extent restores directional consistency of material geometry in physical space, but it does not restore the stationary two-way interaction cost.
+Normalization of longitudinal extent restores directional consistency of material geometry within local geometry, but it does not restore the stationary two-way interaction cost.
 A moving system therefore remains dynamically distinguished from a stationary one at the level of total two-way photonic interaction time.

-If stable material processes in physical space are constrained by repeated two-way propagation through connection space, then an increase in round-trip interaction cost by the factor $\gamma(v)$ implies a corresponding dilation of the characteristic timing of the moving system.
+If stable material processes in local geometry are constrained by repeated two-way propagation through the transport structure, then an increase in round-trip interaction cost by the factor $\gamma(v)$ implies a corresponding dilation of the characteristic timing of the moving system.
 In the present framework, this is the timing counterpart to longitudinal contraction: $\lambda(v)$ governs the normalized longitudinal extent required for directional consistency, while $\gamma(v)$ governs the enlarged total two-way interaction cost that remains after that normalization has been imposed.

 The moving system is therefore characterized by both a normalized longitudinal extent reduced by $\lambda(v)$ and a total two-way interaction cost enlarged by $\gamma(v)$.
 These are not independent insertions.
 They are paired consequences of the same propagation geometry.